wnfs-wg/spec/spec/private-wnfs.md

 Every private forest label MUST be represented as a 2048-bit positive integer that is smaller than the private forest's RSA modulus (stored in its root).

-This integer represents an RSA accumulator commitment, committing all inumbers of its path as well as a revision secret derived from the skip ratchet.
+This integer represents an RSA accumulator commitment, committing all i-numbers of its path as well as a revision secret derived from the skip ratchet.

 As an example, let's look at the accumulator for a file at the path `/Docs/University/Notes.md`.
-Assuming it's encrypted with a `snapshotKey` and the inumbers for `Docs`, `University` and `Notes.md` are `inum(docs)`, `inum(uni)`, and `inum(notes)` respectively, then the private forest label is this:
+Assuming it's encrypted with a `snapshotKey` and the i-numbers for `Docs`, `University` and `Notes.md` are `inum(docs)`, `inum(uni)`, and `inum(notes)` respectively, then the private forest label is this:

 ```typescript
 accumulate([